A joint analysis of 3D clustering and galaxy x CMB-lensing cross-correlations with DESI DR1 galaxies: Likelihood and Estimators

 Regarding the cross-correlations with CMB lensing, there are only a few subtleties.
-As stated previously, we employ the new ``DirectSHT''\cite{Baleato24} method for computing the angular power spectrum directly from catalogs in a way that resembles the FKP field used for measuring the 3D power spectrum.
+As stated previously, we employ the new ``DirectSHT'' \cite{Baleato24} method for computing the angular power spectrum directly from catalogs in a way that resembles the FKP field used for measuring the 3D power spectrum.
 In addition, we follow refs.~\cite{Sailer24, ACT:2023oei, Farren:2024rla} by including a Monte Carlo normalization correction to $C_{\ell}^{\kappa g}$ to correct for mode-couplings from masking/filtering in the CMB maps that result in a mis-normalization in the lensing $\kappa_{\ell m}$ data.
-This normalization correction is computed from a large set of simulated CMB-lensing reconstructions (see eq.
-C.1 of \cite{Sailer24}) constructed for each redshift bin and then multiplied mode-by-mode to each bandpower of the measured $\Ckg$ data.
+This normalization correction is computed from a large set of simulated CMB-lensing reconstructions (see eq.~C.1 of ref.~\cite{Sailer24}) constructed for each redshift bin and then multiplied mode-by-mode to each bandpower of the measured $\Ckg$ data.
+These norm corrections are $\lesssim 50\%$ of the $\Ckg$ errors $\ell$'s within the fit ranges in the spectroscopic bins and $\lesssim30\%$ in the photometric samples (after the DR1 footprint has been removed).